 - As stated above, a Canadian citizen has the right to review any data a business gathers and have any information changed that is incorrect.

 Clearly the nations of the Western world have similar perspectives toward privacy rights.
 If your organization handles or is considering handling health data or other sensitive personal information of citizens outside your country, it’s crucial to check the laws (as detailed by Security and Privacy Firm Information Shield) to avoid problems.
-Atlantic.Net offers full HIPAA Compliant Hosting on full SSD Cloud Servers in a variety of cloud or dedicated hosting Solutions.
+Atlantic.Net offers full HIPAA Compliant Hosting on full SSD Cloud Servers in a variety of cloud or dedicated hosting solutions.
+Looking for an international data center as an alternative?
+Contact us to find out our world-class certified centers in Toronto and London.